 The Brewton-Parker Tutoring Program offers free tutoring services to enrolled students in the sciences, foreign languages, history, math and other subjects upon request.
 Individual tutoring sessions and group sessions are available.
 Students are also welcomed on a first-come-first-serve basis, depending upon tutor availability.
 Tutors are selected for their academic achievements, faculty recommendations, and abilities to relate to their peers.
-For more information, contact Regina Wood at 912-583-3103 or e-mail rwood@bpc.edu.
+For more information, contact Gareth Jones at 912-583-3102 or e-mail gjones@bpc.edu for Learning Assistance Tutoring.
+For all other Tutoring Services contact Tonya Spaulding at 912-583-3222 or email tspaulding@bpc.edu.